Mesosphere® DC/OS™ 2.0.0 was released on 25 October 2019.

 Node Draining Enables Graceful Maintenance

-DC/OS adds the ability to drain agent nodes via the DC/OS CLI and UI.
+DC/OS adds the ability to drain agent nodes using both the DC/OS CLI and UI.
 For more details, see Draining a Node.
 (DCOS-53654)

 UCR Support for Applications Requiring Configurable Shared Memory